meilisearch/firestore-meilisearch/PREINSTALL.md

 #### Backfill your Meilisearch

-This extension does not export your complete dataset of existing documents into Meilisearch unless they have been modified or created after its installation.
-So, to backfill your Meilisearch dataset with all the documents present in your Firestore collection, you can run the [import script](https://github.com/meilisearch/firestore-meilisearch/) provided by this extension.
+This extension does not export all existing documents into Meilisearch unless they have been modified or created after its installation.
+You can run the [import script](https://github.com/meilisearch/firestore-meilisearch/) provided by this extension to backfill your Meilisearch dataset with all the documents present in your Firestore collection

 #### Billing